usamacpp/ios-developer-interview/README.md

 and Documentation can be found [here](https://dictionaryapi.com/products/json)

 ### Suggestions
+- Improve the user experience
-- Add Views and experience For Thesoreus. `Tokens.apiKeyThes`
+- Add Views and experience For Thesaurus. `Tokens.apiKeyThes`
 - Unit Tests or UI Tests
 - view for empty state
 - Error handling and display Errors to user